 Any organization that is on its way to the cloud may have security concerns that are expected to come as a package deal.
 In fact, security is often stated as one of the main reasons that companies hesitate to even consider cloud implementation.

-Cybersecurity Ventures stated in their 2020 statistics report, a company is hit with a cyber attack every 11 seconds and in the next ten years it’s predicted to grow fivefold.
+According to Cybersecurity Ventures stated, every 11 seconds a company is hit with a cyber attack and in the next ten years it’s predicted to grow fivefold.

 With this in mind, an organization should start out with a cyber security resilience plan to have all the bases covered before any valuable or sensitive data leaves the premises of the company, be it physically or virtually.